ruijuelu/Techdegree-Project-1/README.md

 Press 'ENTER' to start the game
 LET THE GAME BEGINS!
 Please enter a numerical value between 0 to 99: 45
-It's Too Low
+It's lower
 Please enter a numerical value between 0 to 99: 75
-It's Too High
+It's higher
 Please enter a numerical value between 0 to 99: 63
-It's Too Low
+It's lower
 Please enter a numerical value between 0 to 99: 72
-It's Too Low
+It's lower
 Please enter a numerical value between 0 to 99: 76
-It's Too High
+It's higher
 Please enter a numerical value between 0 to 99: 75
-It's Too High
+It's higher
 Please enter a numerical value between 0 to 99: 74
 CONGRATULATIONS!!
 74 is the CORRECT Guess!!
 Your total attempts: 8